spreadsort/sort/README.md

 Documentation is available from the index.html in this same directory, including a description of the algorithm, how to use it, and why it's faster.

 Finally, if you have an unusual computing system, you may want to use the -tune option to tune.pl, to tune the constants used by the library for your specific system.
-Note that it doesn't tune MAX_SPLITS, the most important parameter, because that should only be tuned with the -large option and it can overfit to the specific amount of data passed in.
+BEWARE that this will overwrite the default boost/sort/detail/constants.hpp provided by the library.
+Making a copy first is a good idea.
+Also note that it doesn't tune MAX_SPLITS, the most important parameter, because that should only be tuned with the -large option and it can overfit to the specific amount of data passed in.

 Feel free to contact spreadsort@gmail.com with any questions about this library.

+Copyright 2014 Steven Ross
+Distributed under the Boost Software License, Version 1.0.
+(See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)